riban-bw/lv2-plugins/README.md

 make deb
 ```

-The pacakge is created in the bin directory.
+The package is created in the bin directory.